Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Experiments

+The best possible advice is clearly the first-stage edges $M_1^*$ that are chosen by the optimal matching in hindsight.
+To generate advice of varying quality, we use a "corrupted" suggested matching, obtained by taking each edge $(i,j)$ in the optimal suggested matching $M_1^*$, and with probability $p$, replacing it with an edge $(i, j')$ where $j'\neq j$ is a random supply node not already in $M^*_1$.
+(If no such $j'$ exists then we delete edge $(i,j)$ from the suggested matching.)
+We test 11 values of $p$ ranging from 0 to 0.5 inclusive, in increments of $0.05$.
+A higher value of $p$ represents a higher degree of corruption, and hence leads to a worse advice; adjusting $p$ allows us to test the sensitivity of our algorithms to the quality of the advice.

+We tested our algorithm for $R \in \{0,0.15,0.3,0.45,0.6,0.75\}$, and compared against the Greedy algorithm (which always chooses the max-weight matching in the first stage), and the ``Robust'' algorithm of \cite{feng2021two}.
 We ran 100 replications.
-In each replication, we 1) generate the base graph $G$ of demand/supply nodes $D_1$, $D_2$, $S$, and edges $E$ (as described above), and 2) test each of the above algorithms on 6 sets of vertex weights on $G$ (one for each of the weight distributions described previously).
+In each replication, we 1) generate the base graph $G$ of demand/supply nodes $D_1$, $D_2$, $S$, and edges $E$ (as described above), and 2) test each of the above algorithms on four sets of vertex weights on $G$ (one for each of the weight distributions described previously).

-The results are shown in \Cref{fig:crs}.
-Each plot shows a different weight distribution.
-In each plot, the points represent the average competitive ratio obtained by a given algorithm over the 100 replications.
-The lines for Greedy and Robust are horizontal because these algorithms do not use the advice, so they are unaffected by its quality.